kmailla/employee-selector/README.md

 ## Running the algorithm locally
-The prerequisites for running this project locally is having Python3.8+ installed along with python3-venv:
+The prerequisites for running this project locally is having Python3.8+ installed along with python3-venv and pip:
 ```
 apt install python3-venv
+apt install python3-pip
 ```
 After that, navigate to the root of the project and start the `setup.sh` script:
 ```